ccgus/flycode/jstalk/README.txt

 JSTalk's goal is not to kill off or replace AppleScript, but to provide a compelling alternative by blending together existing technologies.

+JSTalk comes with a command line tool (jstalk), an editor (JSTalk Editor), and a framework that programmers can include in their application to add scripting support with a single line of code.

 How does JSTalk work?
 ---------------------

 JSTalk is built on top of Apple's JavaScriptCore, the same JavaScript engine that powers Safari.
-So when you write in JSTalk, you are writing JavaScript.
+So when you write in JSTalk, you are also writing JavaScript.

 JSTalk also includes a "bridge" which lets you access Apple's Cocoa frameworks from JavaScript.
 This means you have a ton wonderful classes and functions you can use in addition to the standard JavaScript library.